Summer Travel in Europe: Essential Tips and Must-Have Gear You Haven’t Considered

 linen cover up summer

 As we’ve established before, every country in Europe is different.
-However, the odds are if you’re traveling in summer, it will be warm in most places you go (assuming you’re not going to the most northern part of Norway, that is).
+However, the odds are that if you’re traveling in summer, it will be warm in most places you go (assuming you’re not going to the northernmost part of Norway, that is).
 Depending on your destination, it is advisable to bring layers so you can dress your outfit up or down without too much effort.
-Linen is a great lightweight and versatile fabric that is both on-trend and easy to style.
+Linen is a great, lightweight, and versatile fabric that is both on-trend and easy to style.
 Cover-ups are also a great option to carry around in your backpack without taking up too much space in your luggage.
 That way, you’re always prepared for whatever the day brings.

 Are you planning on visiting religious sites such as churches?
 While many churches and cathedrals don't have strict dress codes, it's still respectful to cover up your shoulders and legs.
 Bringing a scarf or shawl to wrap around your shoulders or drape over your dress or pants is a good idea.
 Please keep in mind that the same applies to men.
 There are some locations, such as the Vatican, that do not allow anyone to enter in shorts.